 We won’t mince words here: choosing a business structure is a big decision.
 It dictates how your business operates, the protections it receives, and how it’s taxed, to name a few implications.
 But this can be a good thing too.
 Having options for your business type means that you can choose the one that’s best suited to your business goals, preparing it for long-term success.

-Are you interested in forming a new business, but you’re not sure whether the limited liability company or the corporation is the right structure for your business?
-Both of these business types are highly popular with American entrepreneurs, and while they have quite a few similarities, there are also some crucial differences that set them apart.
+Both of these business types are highly popular with American entrepreneurs and have track records of stability and achievement.
+While they have quite a few similarities, there are also some crucial differences that set them apart.